 How To Craft A Martinez Cocktail

 The first step in crafting a Martinez is to measure the gin, sweet vermouth and maraschino liqueur.
-We like to use a Japanese jigger but any jigger will suffice.
-You could also use a small angled measuring cup if you don’t have a jigger.
+We use a Japanese jigger but any jigger will suffice.
+For example, you could use a small angled measuring cup if you don’t have a jigger.

 The second step is to pour the four liquors into a mixing glass.
-We like to use the bottom of our Boston Shaker since it’s airtight and easy to use.
+Another option is to use the bottom of our Boston Shaker since it’s airtight and easy to use.

 Text third step is to add two dashes of Angostura bitters.